Skip to main content

 Is it cheaper to buy than rent in Adelaide?

-In many suburbs yes — particularly with a competitive interest rate and government concessions.
-A $550,000 property with a 10% deposit at 5.8% costs approximately $540 per week in repayments — comparable to or less than median rent in the same suburbs.
+In many suburbs yes - particularly with a competitive interest rate and government concessions.
+A $550,000 property with a 10% deposit at 5.8% costs approximately $670 per week in repayments - higher than median rent in some suburbs but comparable in others.
 The difference is that repayments build equity while rent builds your landlord's.

 How much deposit do I need to stop renting?